 William Grady Holt, Associate Director

-A native of Lawrenceville, Georgia, Holt received his Bachelor of Arts in geography from the University of Georgia where he was in the Honors Program graduating Phi Beta Kappa and received the UGA President’s Award.
+A native of Lawrenceville, Georgia, William Holt received his Bachelor of Arts in geography from the University of Georgia where he was in the Honors Program graduating Phi Beta Kappa and received the UGA President’s Award.
 Holt completed a master’s in city planning from the College of Architecture at Georgia Tech graduating with honors.
 He holds a PhD from Yale University with a focus on urban and cultural sociology as well as a JD in environmental and energy law from Vermont Law School where he was a Schweitzer Fellow with Dartmouth College.

 Holt started his planning career while at Georgia Tech working on the 1996 Summer Olympics in Atlanta with Central Atlanta Progress and the Atlanta Community Design Center.
 He served as a community planner with the National Capital Planning Commission in Washington, D.C. on the 2050 Monumental Core Plan updates of the 1791 L’Enfant and 1902 McMillan Plans for the national capital.
 While at Vermont Law School, he interned with the Institute for Energy and the Environment and the Vermont Public Service Commission.